jethrocarr/echonetlite-hvac-mqtt-service/README.md

-# ECHONET Lite AC MQTT service
+# ECHONET Lite HVAC MQTT service

 ECHONET Lite is a protocol used by some smart home appliances originating in Japan.
-This application listens to your local network for ECHONET Lite air conditioning (heat pump) appliances and then feeds their status to an MQTT service.
+This application listens to your local network for ECHONET Lite HVAC (heat pump / air conditioning) appliances and then feeds their status to a MQTT service.
 It also subscribes to MQTT to listen for commands back to perform actions such as changing temperature or changing modes (heat vs cool vs off).